How Effective and Accurate are At-Home COVID-19 Test Kits?

 You can use a COVID-19 rapid antigen self-test kit at home in the following situations:

-➔ You’ve been exposed to someone with a confirmed case of COVID-19.
+➔ You’re experiencing symptoms of COVID-19.➔ You’ve been exposed to someone with a confirmed case of COVID-19.
 You should wait at least 5 days before your test, according to current CDC guidelines.

 ➔ If your first test result (either PCR or rapid antigen) was invalid.